 • 1 pair child scissors

-• 1 black composition book (primary)
+• 1 black composition book (wide-ruled)

 Do not label the following items: